 Full access to information concerning the administration and operations of the district will be afforded to the public as provided by the Public Disclosure Law.
 At the same time, the district recognizes the right of individuals to privacy and of the desirability of efficient administration of the district.
-Public access to district records will be afforded according to the procedures developed by the superintendent and periodically reviewed by the board
+The Superintendent is authorized to develop procedures to support this policy.

 “School district records” include any writing, printing, photocopying, photographing, etc., containing information relating to the conduct of operations and functions of the district that is prepared, owned, used, or retained by the district.
 “School district records” do not include the personal notes and memoranda of staff which remain in the sole possession of the maker and which are not generally accessible or revealed to other persons.
 A “writing” as defined by the Public Records Act means any handwriting, typewriting, printing, photocopying, photographing, or other means of recording any form of communication or representation.

-The superintendent or designee will serve as “public records coordinator” with responsibility and authority for ensuring compliance with the display, indexing, availability, inspection, and copying requirements of state law and this policy.
-As coordinator, he/she will authorize the inspection and copying of the district’s records only in accordance with the criteria set forth in this policy.
+The district’s Public Records Officer (PRO) has the responsibility and authority for ensuring compliance with the display, indexing, availability, inspection, and copying requirements of state law and this policy.
+The PRO will authorize the inspection and copying of the district’s records only in accordance with the criteria set forth in this policy.

 In accordance with RCW Chapter 42.56, the district will make available for public inspection and copying all district records, or portions, except those which contain the following information:

 A. Personal information from any file maintained for students (RCW 42.56.230(1)).
-Information from student records be disclosed only in accordance with the requirements of the Family Educational Rights and Privacy Act of 1974, 20 U.S.C. § 1232g and adopted in district policy;
+Information from student records will only be disclosed in accordance with the requirements of the Family Educational Rights and Privacy Act of 1974, 20 U.S.C. § 1232g and adopted in district policy;

 C. Test questions, scoring keys, or other examination data used to administer academic tests (RCW 42.56.250(1));